davidbetz/recursivecall-go/README.md

 > The term "container" and the preposition "in" lead to extreme confusion, but the terminology is pretty much baked into the industry at this point.
 There's nothing "in" a container, but something can be "in" an image.

 Namespaces are clever and very helpful.
 If I were to write a plug-in model for an application, I'd create each plug-in in a different namespace then share an IPC namespace for communication.
-Supposedly, Google Chrome on Linux does something similar for various add-ons.
+Supposedly, Google Chrome on Linux does something similar with namespaces for various add-ons.
+Namespaces give you an easy, built-in way to do jailing/sandboxing.

 Because a mount namespace is isolated from another mount namespace, when files are required, they need to be in the correct namespace.
 In this case, isolation implies redundancy.
 Having /etc/hosts, for example, on the host doesn't help you, you need it in your namespace too.